-ADN-BSN (46 units) \$37,720
+ADN-BSN (46 units) \$40,020

-BSN-MSN (33 units) \$27,060
+BSN-MSN (33 units) \$28,710

-Our School of Nursing prides itself in maintaining easy accessibility for students to meet with faculty.
-Your professors are available in person or online to provide a personal connection between the students and the university.
+Our School of Nursing prides itself on a quality education that provides transformative skills for leadership and change application in healthcare systems.
+We thrive on the ability to fully support students during their academic journey.
 MSN students will conduct a health system analysis, design a quality improvement intervention-based project, and evaluate the findings at their selected clinical sites.
 Clinical sites can be a site of employment, a public health agency, a community-based health entity, a school-based health organization, or other appropriate site.
 The School of Nursing facilitates interactions with the student's selected health facility or helps organize a location for the quality improvement project.